Tag Archives: 6.5 creedmoor

 In Closure

 Despite being a little bit let down by this particular rifle’s accuracy, I still overall liked this setup.
-With a drop in barrel replacement it could be back in sub-half MOA accuracy if needed, and everything about it would help any shooter in a competitive shooting scenario.
+With a drop in barrel replacement it could be back in sub-half MOA accuracy if needed.
+Making everything about it helpful to any shooter in a competitive shooting scenario.

 Continue Reading Here